Stefan-5422/School-Programming-Projekt-022022/README.md

-# Fabrik spiel:
+# Factory game:

-> In diesem spiel geht es darum formen abzubauen
-> und in andere formen nach bestimten kriterien
-> zu verwandeln
+> In this game, the objective is to mine shapes
+> and transform them into other shapes according to certain criteria

-### Transportiere items von machine zu machine mithilfe von fließbändern
+### Transport items from machine to machine using conveyor belts

 ## Main gameplay loop:

-Main hub (Alle n chuncks kleinere)
+Main hub (All n chunks smaller ones)
-Geforderte formen zum hub bringen Freischalten von land und machinen Upgraden von machinen
+Bring required shapes to the hubs.
+Unlock land and machines.
+Upgrade machines.

 - Grid based
-- Unlimtierte resourcen
+- Unlimited resources
 - Base building
-- verabeitungs
+- processing
-- logik
+- logic

 ## Preview